Is there any wonder why I almost exclusively watch bootlegged Hollywood Product?

 She brought star power, complexity and showstopping physicality to her “Hustlers” role as the veteran exotic dancer-turned-con woman who invites Constance Wu’s Destiny into her fur coat, and into an escalating moneymaking scheme.
 The turn earned her near-universal rave reviews, arguably the best of her career.
-I mean are the above characteristics the qualities that Hollywood claims that is seek init nominations guidelines?
+I mean are the above characteristics the qualities that Hollywood claims that it seeks in its nominations guidelines?

 Writing for the L.A.
 Times, critic Justin Chang called it Lopez’s best turn since 1998’s Oscar-nominated “Out of Sight”: “As Ramona, a one-woman supernova who reigns over a New York strip club, Lopez gives her most electrifying screen performance since ‘Out of Sight,’ slipping the movie into her nonexistent pocket from the moment she strides out onto a neon-lighted stage in a rhinestone bodysuit.”

 The Academy of Motion Picture Arts and Sciences is rfull of SH!T for instead nominating work from Kathy Bates for “Richard Jewell,” Laura Dern for “Marriage Story,” Scarlett Johansson for “Jojo Rabbit,” Florence Pugh for “Little Women” and Margot Robbie for “Bombshell” in the supporting actress category, all praised by critics as well albeit in more traditionally Oscar-recognized genres.